TEOS-10/GSW-JS/README.md

 Here the quotes of the PHP based code:

-"This is a translation of the C code into PHP (version 5.3.8) by Susanne Feistel, IOW 2013,
+"This is a translation of the C code into PHP (version 5.3.8) by Susanne Feistel, IOW 2013, (susanne.feistel@io-warnemuende.de) You should download the documentation from http://teos-10.org.
-Contact: susanne.feistel@io-warnemuende.de

-You should download the documentation from http://teos-10.org.

 The functions gsw_saar and gsw_delta_sa_ref
 have been modified from the original to not use an external data file for global absolute salinity anomaly and absolute